 License information can be updated in the Web User Interface at System Configuration > System Administration > Update License.
 Repeat the process for a second LoadMaster if using HA systems.
+Kemp recommends rebooting after updating the license.

-You need a KEMP ID to license a Virtual LoadMaster for the first time.
-If you do not have a KEMP ID, refer to the Licensing, Feature Description, for instructions on how to set one up.
-When you have a KEMP ID, you can license the Virtual LoadMaster via the WUI options provided.
+You need a Kemp ID to license a Virtual LoadMaster for the first time.
+If you do not have a Kemp ID, refer to the Licensing, Feature Description, for instructions on how to set one up.
+When you have a Kemp ID, you can license the Virtual LoadMaster using the WUI options provided.

-If you need to upgrade a license, contact KEMP.
+If you need to upgrade a license, contact Kemp.

-21.4 Backup and Restore
+20.4 Backup and Restore